Getting started

 {% undunless %}

-When you want to display an element which should meet different conditions, you can wrap these elements with the li-if:wrapper tag.
-Inside the wrapper, you put the elements with the different li-if tags.
-When the last div inside the wrapper has no li-if tag, then it will be considered as else.
+When you want to display an element which should meet different conditions, you can wrap these elements with the li-case tag.
+Inside the wrapper, you put the elements with different li-when tags.

 This will be converted into: